December 5, 1932 – Little Richard:

 Musically, he was inspired by the great Gospel singers of his era, like Mahalia Jackson.
 His family had forbidden secular music in their house, but Little Richard loved the sounds of popular artists like Cab Calloway who performed “Devil Music”.

-Without a home, 14-year-old Little Richard joined Dr. Hudson’s Medicine Show, performing his first secular song, the R&B flavored Caldonia.
+Without a home, 14-year-old Little Richard joined Dr. Hudson’s Medicine Show, performing his first secular song, the fast moving R&B flavored Caldonia.
 He found work performing in Black Vaudeville houses, gaining quite a reputation as a drag performer.
 He also began listening to more R&B Music.
-He started to get gigs as a solo artist on The Chitlin’ Circuit, where African-American musicians and comedians were able to do their thing with some degree of safety in racist and segregated America.
+He started to get gigs as a solo artist on The Chitlin’ Circuit, where Black musicians and comedians were able to do their thing with some degree of safety in racist and segregated America.
 He became popular for his high-energy song sets and his flamboyant hairstyles and costumes.

 In 1955, Little Richard sent a two-song demo to the R&B label, Specialty Records.
 Specialty liked what they heard and thought that Little Richard might be their own answer to the immensely popular Ray Charles.
 His first record was called Tutti Frutti, a risqué tune that he improvised and recorded in three takes.